-Defrost Control
+Defrost Control)

-The defrost control is used in all Heat Pump models.
-Its features include selectable defrost intervals of 30, 60, 90 minutes, and standard defrost speed up capability.
-This section describes the sequence of operation and trouble shooting methods for this control.
+The demand defrost control is used in all heat pump models.
+Its features include a selectable initial defrost interval of either 30, 60, 90 or 120 minutes and an automatic interval adjustment that is based off the previous defrost cycles.
+This section describes the sequence of operation and troubleshooting methods for this control.